2021-DEV1-033/tic-tac-toe-project/README.md

-tic-tac-toe based on Spring Boot 2.4 to run it you can just use the terminal If you fon't have maven installed in you PC you should install it to run this project from your terminal, or you can just use Eclipse or any other IDE
+tic-tac-toe based on Spring Boot 2.4 to run it you can just use the terminal

+If you don't have maven installed in you PC you should install it to run this project from your terminal, or you can just use Eclipse or any other IDE

 cd ./tic-tac-toe
 mvn spring-boot:run